Focus on the Solution, Not the Problem

 Remember what the old wise man asked the shopkeepers,

-Let me ask you something, are there times when you complain about problems instead of finding solutions to address them?
+Let me ask you something: are there times when you complain about problems instead of finding solutions?
 How are you going to change that?

 I’m always up for a chat!
-If you would like to have a conversation about this or anything else business-related, reach out to me.
+If you would like to discuss this or anything else business-related, reach out to me.

 Pete x